opentitles/website/source/index.html.md

 # Database Dump

 Every 24 hours (Central European Time) a new database dump is generated using mongoexport and made available through <a href="https://dump.opentitles.info/" rel="noopener" target="_blank">https://dump.opentitles.info/</a>.
+This data is free to use for any purpose.

 # API